MatiasGrob/Mid-Project/README.md

 ## Project Overview

-The Mid-Project aims to explore the relationship between the 3 biggest stock markets in the US and some of the most relevant and most traded assets in the world, including currencies, rates, commodities, and others.
-The project involves conducting hypothesis tests to compare daily return data and analyzing various asset prices.
+Explore the relationship between the three largest stock markets in the US and selected international markets such as the Shanghai Stock Exchange, Euronext 100 Index, and Nikkei 225 Index.
+The project aims to analyze asset prices, daily volatility, and daily returns, while also conducting hypothesis tests to compare the performance of these different assets.

 ## Files